 Employers can take a two-pronged approach by focusing on:

 January and February are two of the best months of the year to recruit new employees.
 Many job applicants are actively looking for a fresh start in the new year. 🌱

 Employers should take advantage of this by highlighting any positive changes or new policies they may be implementing.
 What are you working on right now that can showcase your culture, values, and atmosphere?

 If you’re planning a holiday celebration, revising your HR practices to be (even more) family-friendly, or hosting a recognition event, you should share those changes in a way that bolsters your employer brand.
 It’s not only critical to keep your current staff happy—it can also serve as valuable collateral for recruitment.

 1. Retain your employees

 The power to improve retention doesn’t just lie in the hands of managers and companies.
 In fact, there are a variety of evidence-based practices that both employers and employees can do to improve turnover.
 Here are a few examples:

 Encourage growth and development

-This can come in many forms: employers can sponsor the use of e-trainings on online courses, facilitate workshops, send employees to industry conferences, or role play exercises.
+This can come in many forms: employers can sponsor online trainings, facilitate workshops, send employees to industry conferences (safely, of course), or role-play exercises.
 Even something as simple as encouraging employees to share learnings with their colleagues can encourage development.

 Likewise, offer opportunities for change or advancement to encourage high performers to stay within an organization, even if they want to switch roles.